Alfresco/alfresco-ng2-components/docs/core/components/viewer.component.md

 ### Supported file formats

-The [Viewer component](viewer.component.md) consists of separate Views that handle particular types or type families based on either a file extension or a mime type:
+The [Viewer component](viewer.component.md) consists of separate Views that handle particular file types or type families based on either a file extension or a mime type:

 -   PDF View
     -   application/pdf